plan4hub/yoda/docs/MANUAL.md

 As a special filtering feature, you may filter also using regular expressions.
 If you specify in the comma-separated list a value starting `^` (or `-^` for negative match), the subsequent regular expression will be used as filter.

+Yet another filtering feature is not really filtering.
+It allows as part of the filter to add a synthesized label to an issue.
+If matching (or not) based on the regular expression then the label text put after a `~` will be added to the issue.
+This can then later be used e.g. for bar splitting.
+Example: `^C -~Customer Encountered`.

 Finally you can filter on special fields into the issue body (first comment); while this is strictly not a label filter.
 You can filter for presence - or - lack of a given field.
 This is done by starting the filter by `>`.
 Example: `>-estimate` to filter issues which *do not have* an `> estimate` entry.

 For a given date, you have the option of splitting issues into several bars based on a regular expression working on issues labels.
 The primary intention is to split based on  issue severity.
 It is recommended to have a good standard for these.
 If your labeling standard uses "S1 - Urgent", "S2 - High", "S3 - Medium", and "S4 - Low" respectively for severity labels, then putting "^S[1-4] -" will create one bar per severity value encountered.